Data-Science-for-Linguists-2022/UDS-child-speech/final_report.md

 To my frustration and disappointment, this project ultimately proved quite challenging for me.
 I started out thinking that I would easily be able to navigate the UDS dataset with its built-in methods due, in part, to my relative lack of exploration when initially proposing the project and due, mainly, to the in-depth documentation I saw was provided along with the dataset and toolkit.
 This led me to want to both explore what UDS had to offer in terms of a novel semantic annotation framework *and* leverage it against another dataset comprising non-prototypical speech instances to see how it could handle such instances.
 As such, I chose a second dataset, the Hicks narrative corpus from the CHILDES databank system.

 As I began to attempt navigating and exploring the UDS dataset with the Decomp toolkit, I quickly learned that it was not as straightforward as I though it would be (and I knew going in that it would take some tinkering with).
 See my [progress reports](https://github.com/Data-Science-for-Linguists-2022/UDS-child-speech/blob/main/progress_report.md) for updates.
 After multiple [failed attempts](https://github.com/Data-Science-for-Linguists-2022/UDS-child-speech/blob/main/code_notebooks/archived_notebooks/uds_exploration.ipynb) and then a few only semi-successful attempts to even install the toolkit and import the corpus, I realized I needed external help and went to my professor, Dr. Na-Rae Han, for assistance.
 She graciously helped me work through some aspects of the dataset that were relevant to my exploration, and I ended up having to import the UDS dataset through [Pitt's Center for Research Computing](https://crc.pitt.edu/) OPEN ONDemand interface and do all my coding work through that.
-We concluded that the UDS dataset, while providing ample semantic information, does not offer a very good means by which the general public or a single student can access that information.
+We concluded that the UDS dataset, while providing ample semantic information, should not accessed by the general public or a single student for the best results.

 Because it took so long to even access the information contained in the UDS dataset, the analysis portion of my project suffered, and though I was able to begin analysis on a specific linguistic phenomenon, I was unable to come to any solid conclusions regarding it.